 - Adset 2 – Target Women – $5

 - Image 2

 - Image 3

 - Image 4

 There’s just one drawback in this setup.
 While at the AdSet level you can define a budget for every experiment and thus get sure every experiment receives a pretty even amount of impressions, this is not possible at the Ad level.

-This often results in an uneven distribution of the budget where some experiments will receive a lot of impressions and consume most of the budget leaving others under-tested.
+This often results in an uneven distribution of the budget where some experiments will receive a lot of impressions and consume most of the budget leaving others with fewer impressions.
 This is due to Facebook being over aggressive determining which ad is better and driving to it most of the Adset’s budget.